Pirbright: 18th century and afterwards

 The locality saw development in the form of brick labourers' cottages with a few Georgian large homes, some with modest estates of land.
 Of the last sort, Vice-Admiral the Hon.
-John "Foulweather Jack" Byron, explorer, grandfather of George Gordon Byron, 6th Lord Byron (usually known as 'the poet, Lord Byron') planted in the late 18th century an avenue of Scotch pines to the foot of a tower hill, Crown Prince Hill, in the woods, still called Admiral's Walk or 'road', which extends for 1 mi, half within the Danger Area owned by the Ministry of Defence of Pirbright Common.
+John "Foulweather Jack" Byron, explorer, grandfather of the poet Lord Byron planted in the late 18th century an avenue of Scotch pines to the foot of a tower hill, Crown Prince Hill, in the woods, still called Admiral's Walk or 'road', which extends for 1 mi, half within the Danger Area owned by the Ministry of Defence of Pirbright Common.

-Heatherside was the early 20th century home of F. C. Selous, the African big-game hunter, and contained a "remarkable collection of hunting spoils and native African curiosities."
+Heatherside was the early 20th-century home of F. C. Selous, the African big-game hunter, and contained a "remarkable collection of hunting spoils and native African curiosities."

-Pirbright's traditional churchyard contains the large block of granite, 11-feet high, marking the grave of British Empire soldier and explorer Henry Morton Stanley, who died in London aged 63.
+Pirbright's traditional churchyard contains the large block of granite, 11 feet high, marking the grave of British Empire soldier and explorer Henry Morton Stanley, who died in London aged 63.
 This is partly inscribed with the words "Henry Morton Stanley Bula Matari 1841–1904 Africa".
 Bula Matari was another of his names and translates as "Breaker of Rocks" or "Breakstones" in Kongo.

 A large fire occurred in the area in April 2022.

 Pirbright Institute

 The Pirbright Institute is a research establishment, based at Pirbright, that investigates diseases in farm animals.
 (A second site at Compton, Berkshire was closed in 2016 with research being transferred to the Pirbright site.)
-It is one of eight UK research institutes supported by the UK's Biotechnology and Biological Sciences Research Council (BBSRC).
+It is one of eight UK research institutes supported by the United Kingdom's Biotechnology and Biological Sciences Research Council (BBSRC).
 The Pirbright site includes international reference laboratories for the diagnosis of livestock diseases exotic to the UK, including the World Reference Laboratory for foot and mouth disease.
-The site also conducts research on viruses including foot and mouth disease and bluetongue virus.
+The site also conducts research on viruses, including foot and mouth disease and bluetongue virus.

-On Saturday 4 August 2007 it was announced that the strain of foot-and-mouth disease detected in cattle three miles (5 km) away was similar to that in use at the Pirbright site.
-Professor Brian Spratt's report found that more likely than not the strain of the virus understandably came from the Merial vaccine production facility or the Pirbright Institute laboratory: whose shared "effluent pipes [leading to final small treatment plant were] not contained, as they should be as part of Category 4 containment at Pirbright."
+On Saturday, 4 August 2007, it was announced that the strain of foot-and-mouth disease detected in cattle 3 mi away was similar to that in use at the Pirbright site.
+Professor Brian Spratt's report found that more likely than not the strain of the virus came from the Merial vaccine production facility or the Pirbright Institute laboratory: whose shared "effluent pipes [leading to final small treatment plant were] not contained, as they should be as part of Category 4 containment at Pirbright."
 This poor condition of pipes and incursion of trees in the site has since been rectified and significant investment (over £170 million) is taking place at Pirbright to provide new laboratory and animal facilities.